-Character Animation AN202

-This course expands upon the foundation from the Animation I course and offers students a "toolbox" of techniques and insights with which to build their craft as animators.
+Character Animation AN202 This course expands upon the foundation from the Animation I course and offers students a "toolbox" of techniques and insights with which to build their craft as animators.
 Classes combine demonstration and discussion of techniques and theory with analytical screenings which illustrate the same.
+Students engage in action analysis and lip sync exercises to progressively develop their skills for effectively controlling a character's performance.
+The end of this course focuses on the creation of an original animated short from concept and design through all phases of production.
 Students engage in action analysis for animation and learn to apply that analysis in their work through a series of exercises designed to progressively develop their skills.
 Studio work focuses on traditional techniques, though the skills learned are applicable to all animation methods.
-Prerequisite: Animation I
+Prerequisite: Animation I and Storyboarding/Storytelling